Becky Wahlstrom

 Becky Wahlstrom (born April 25, 1975) is an American actress.
-She attended the London Academy of Music and Dramatic Art in England for her college years.
+She graduated from the Chicago Academy for the Arts high school, and the London Academy of Music and Dramatic Art in England.

-Her credits to date include guest roles in television series Star Trek: Enterprise, Charmed, Mad Men, NCIS and Judging Amy, several theatre productions, including Shakespeare's Twelfth Night and the stage adaptation of Ray Bradbury's novel Fahrenheit 451, as well as a number of minor film roles.
+Her credits include guest roles in television series Star Trek: Enterprise, Charmed, Mad Men, NCIS and Judging Amy, several theatre productions, including Shakespeare's Twelfth Night and the stage adaptation of Ray Bradbury's novel Fahrenheit 451, as well as a number of minor film roles.
 However, it was her regular supporting role as Grace Polk on the series Joan of Arcadia, alongside Amber Tamblyn, which has attracted most attention.

-She is also very active in supporting, promoting, and starring in regional theatre in the Los Angeles area.
+Wahlstrom supports, promotes, and stars in regional theatre in the Los Angeles area, and has performed in other cities such as Chicago and Nashville.

+Wahlstrom is also a writer and arts educator.
+She participated in the 2017 Writers Room Program at the Nashville Repertory Theatre and won the 2018 Tennessee Arts Commission Award for Playwrights.

 In 2017, Wahlstrom joined other actresses who accused director James Toback of sexual harassment, in her case in an ostensible audition in 1998.